vega/vega-lite/site/docs/mark/errorbar.md

 }
 ```

 An error bar summarizes an error range of quantitative values using a set of summary statistics, representing by rules.
-Depending on the [type of error bar](#errorbar-types), the ends of rules can represent different ranges of error.
+Error bars in Vega-Lite can either be used to aggregate raw data or directly visualize aggregated data.

 To create an error bar, set `mark` to `"errorbar"`.